arlejeun/gdemo-workshops/README.md

 ## Prerequisites

 If you are developing workshop content you will need to copy the contents of this repository and merge this into your repository.
-You will also need to have Hugo installed.
+You will also need to have Hugo installed

 ### Install Hugo